 How do you create waves in a world filled with zillions of blogs, Facebook updates, and tweets?

-If you’re clueless about the answer, consider reading The Impact Equation.
-Authored by social media savants Chris Brogan and Julien Smith, the book on content marketing reveals how you can generate attention, affection and action amongst the people you care about.
-Namely, your customers and other stakeholders.
+Written by social media savants Chris Brogan and Julien Smith, this seminal volume on content marketing reveals everything you need to know to generate attention, affection and action among the people you care about.

-Laced liberally with new economy examples such as Skylanders (from Activision), Instagram, DollarShaveClub.com, Dolbeau, and Rachel Hawkins (a chick flick author), The Impact Equation leverages on the authors’ experiences as purveyors of podcasts, blogs, and all things social.
+Laced liberally with new economy examples such as Skylanders (from Activision), Instagram, Dollar Shave Club, Dolbeau, and Rachel Hawkins (a chick flick author), The Impact Equation showcases the esteemed authors’ experiences as purveyors of podcasts, blogs, and all things social.

 Impact = C x (R + E + A + T + E)

-Concepts embodied in Blue Ocean Strategy and The Lean Startup could be used to develop pioneering ideas that can rock markets eg McCafe by McDonald’s which is giving Starbucks a run for its caffeine-laced bucks.
+Concepts embodied in Blue Ocean Strategy and The Lean Startup could be used to develop pioneering ideas that can rock markets eg. McCafe by McDonald’s which is giving Starbucks a run for its caffeine-laced bucks.

-This is what most social media marketers focus on, and can be calculated by the number of followers, RSS readers, “likes” on Facebook, and so on.
+This is what most social media marketers focus on, and can be calculated by your number of followers, your subscribers and RSS readers, your “likes” on Facebook, and so on.

 To prevent over-saturation, seek to understand what your audiences truly want and customise your content for each channel.
 Done correctly, the right form of exposure leads to stronger engagement.

 C * R * I / S = TRUST where